-Assuming the conversion of all of our then outstanding non-voting common stock and convertible preferred stock, all of which will occur in connection with our direct listing, as of , 2023, there were shares of our common stock outstanding, held by stockholders of record, and no shares of our preferred stock outstanding.
+After giving effect to the Reverse Stock Split and the automatic conversion, in connection with the Direct Listing, of all of our then outstanding non-voting common stock and convertible preferred stock (being our Series B Preferred Stock and Series B-1 Preferred Stock), as of September 30, 2023, there were 32,477,209 shares of our common stock outstanding, held by 1,178 stockholders of record, and 2,500 shares of our Series C Preferred Stock, being all of the authorized Series C Preferred Stock, outstanding, held by one stockholder of record.
 Pursuant to our amended and restated certificate of incorporation, our board of directors will have the authority, without stockholder approval except as required by Nasdaq rules, to issue additional shares of our capital stock.